You may freely reproduce this article in your email newsletter as long as you

 Use it for free, pay only if satisfied.

 While I wish that it said "registers your website" and somehow had the string "url" in

-the description, after I convinced Yahoo to change my description, I got 2-3 times as many clickthroughs
+the description, since I convinced Yahoo to change my description, I get 2-3 times as many clickthroughs

 than before.
 So spending some time crafting a good description is definitely worth it.
 This advice